-I do not accept late work in this class.
+Late work in this class may be accepted with penalty.
 If you know you are going to miss a class, please speak with me in advance to make appropriate accommodations.
 Your missed work will need to be turned in on the day you return to class after your excused absence.
 I do not accept emailed assignments.